Hybrid VCSPs with crisp and conservative valued templates: Introduction

-{\bf Our results.} The first question that we address is a characterization of those templates $\bGamma$ for which the tractability of $\bGamma_{\bR}$ for any $\bR\in \mathcal{H}$ is not only necessary, but also is sufficient for tractability of $\cspo_{\mathcal{H}}( \bGamma) $.
-We call $\bGamma$ that possess this property for any $\mathcal{H}$ (closed under inverse homomorphisms) {\em widely tractable}.
-It turns out that the statement that a core of $\bGamma_{\bR}$ is preserved by a Siggers polymorphism (i.e. satisfy Bulatov-Jeavons-Krokhin test for non-NP-hardness) is equivalent to a statement that $\bR$ is homomorphic to a certain structure $\bGamma'$ (constructed from $\bGamma$).
-Based on this observation we prove that, for a class of templates (that is currently believed to capture all templates), wide tractability is equivalent to tractability of $\cspo_{\mathcal{H}_0}( \bGamma) $, where $\mathcal{H}_0$ is equal to a set of structures homomorphic to $\bGamma'$.
-Moreover, we prove that $\textsc{CSP}(\bGamma)$ can be polynomial-time Turing reduced to $\textsc{CSP}(\bGamma')$ and, therefore, $\bGamma'$ is at least as hard as $\bGamma$.
-We also develop analogous theory for conservative valued CSPs.
+{\bf Our results.} The first question that we address is a characterization of those templates $\bGamma$ for which the tractability of $\bGamma_{\bR}$ for any $\bR\in \mathcal{H}$ is not only necessary, but also is sufficient for the tractability of $\cspo_{\mathcal{H}}( \bGamma) $.
+We call $\bGamma$ that possesses this property for any $\mathcal{H}$ (closed under inverse homomorphisms) {\em widely tractable}.
+It turns out that the statement that the core of $\bGamma_{\bR}$ is preserved by a Siggers polymorphism (i.e. satisfies the Bulatov-Jeavons-Krokhin test for non-NP-hardness) is equivalent to the statement that $\bR$ is homomorphic to a certain structure $\bGamma'$ (constructed from $\bGamma$).
+Based on this observation we prove that, for a class of templates (that is likely to capture all templates), wide tractability is equivalent to the tractability of $\cspo_{\mathcal{H}_0}( \bGamma) $, where $\mathcal{H}_0$ is equal to a set of structures homomorphic to $\bGamma'$.
+Moreover, we prove that $\textsc{CSP}(\bGamma)$ can be in polynomial-time Turing reduced to $\textsc{CSP}(\bGamma')$ and, therefore, $\bGamma'$ is at least as hard as $\bGamma$.
+We develop an analogous theory for conservative valued CSPs.